siteoptimo/woocommerce-hear-about-us/readme.txt

 3. Setting is saved with the customer data.

 == Changelog ==
+= 1.4.1 =
+* Fixed a bug where "other" field was not displayed on the user profile.

 = 1.4 =
 * Plugin now works with WordPress multisite, thanks to [ionainteractive](https://wordpress.org/support/profile/ionainteractive).
 * Updated translations